Festivals & Events

 Beautiful cherry blossoms bloom all year long at this park at the foot of Mount Omuro.
 Every part of Japan has its own timing and special spot for cherry blossom viewing in spring, but Sakura-no-Sato Park has blossoms in other seasons as well.
 While spring is still the peak, when over 3,000 trees bloom, the season lasts until September, and even rarer varieties open in October and during winter.

 Over 3,000 trees bloom in the park

 Different varieties of cherry trees open throughout the year

 Sakura-no-Sato Park is a 10-minute walk from Izu Saboten Park bus stop.

+To get to Ito, where the park is located, take the Tokaido Shinkansen from Tokyo to Atami.
+In Atami, change for the local Ito Line.
+The trains should take about 90 minutes.
 From JR Ito Station or JR Izu-Kogen Station take the Tokai bus to Izu Saboten Park bus stop.